up

 Expanding Climate Investments

-Since the release of the County's Climate Action Plan in 2021, the County has added $168.8 million in investments in climate action programs and initiatives.
-The vast majority of these investments carry into this year's "base budget" and continue to fund key climate actions for this coming year.
-New climate investments this year total $77.6 million, including a supplemental appropriation for electric buses.
-With new and continued investments combined, overall, the County Executive's Recommended FY25 Operation Budget dedicates $365.0 million to climate change efforts.
+Since the release of the County's Climate Action Plan in 2021, the County has added $167.5 million in investments in climate action programs and initiatives.
+The vast majority of these investments carry into this year's base budget and continue to fund key climate actions for this coming year.
+New climate investments this year total $76.3 million, including a supplemental appropriation for electric buses.
+With new and continued investments combined, the FY25 budget dedicates $363.7 million to climate change efforts.

 What's New for FY25